Ecommerce replatform: ensuring ROI in migrations

 The time has come for your business to consider migrating to a new ecommerce platform.
 Perhaps your current platform is driving less ROI than it used to.
 Maybe your ability to innovate is constrained by the limitations of your existing platform.
 Or perhaps your competitors can adapt to changes in the market faster than you can.
+We have created three quick growth packages to help you solve these problems – find out more now.

-Platform migrations are risky projects.
+Ecommerce replatforms are risky projects.
 They inevitably touch business-critical systems and key customer touch points – inside and outside the business.
 Your existing platform has likely grown with your business, and a great deal of your current processes and business logic will have been ‘baked in’.
 This can make it particularly hard to predict the cost and potential return of your project with precision.

 For these reasons, it’s always worth considering whether a competitive advantage can be found by innovating and extending functionality on your existing platform, rather than moving to a new one.